dsinecos/dsinecos.github.io/_posts/2018-11-28-Higher-order-components-in-React.md

 ## What are Higher Order Components (HOC)?

 HOCs allow to abstract out reusable code.
-HOCs allow a common functionality to be accessed across without having to rewrite the code for it within each component.
+HOCs allow a common functionality to be accessed across components without having to rewrite the code within each component.

 <br>